gianlucasalvato/wanglandau/README.markdown

 This repository is organized as follows:

+- _build.sh_: generic build script.
+When invoked it will simply create a build directory, configure and run cmake from within that directory and exit;
+- **doc** folder: includes the documentation (to be read by the toolchain, and modified by humans) about the build configuration;
+- **include** folder: includes the external libraries and will contain the generated 'config.h' file;
+- **report** folder: includes a full report of my tests alongside its latex source and some script to rebuild the whole;
+- **scripts** folder: includes some utilities such as the script _collect.sh_ which parallelize multiple instantiations of the program with a pre-determinated set of parameters;
+- **src** folder: contains the actual source for the main executable.

 1. The root folder contains a copy of the GNU General Public License v2(1991) and the useful "Analysis.nb" notebook file.
 Wolfram Mathematica has been an invaluable tool for the computation of the exact solution to the problem and its comparision with the genereted data sets.
 2. The "wanglandau" folder contains all the sources along with the cmake configuration files, some bash utilities and the manpage "wl.1";
 3. The "report" folder contains the written report that documents the results of my tests along its latex source and some building scripts;